MicrosoftDocs/visualstudio-docs/docs/code-quality/ca1063-implement-idisposable-correctly.md

 ## Cause

-`IDisposable` is not implemented correctly.
-Some reasons for this problem are listed here:
+The <xref:System.IDisposable?displayProperty=nameWithType> interface is not implemented correctly.
+Possible reasons for this include:

-- IDisposable is re-implemented in the class.
+- <xref:System.IDisposable> is reimplemented in the class.

 - Finalize is re-overridden.

-- Dispose is overridden.
+- Dispose() is overridden.

-- Dispose() is not public, sealed, or named Dispose.
+- The dispose method is not public, [sealed](/dotnet/csharp/language-reference/keywords/sealed), or named Dispose.

 - Dispose(bool) is not protected, virtual, or unsealed.

 - In unsealed types, Dispose() must call Dispose(true).

-- For unsealed types, the Finalize implementation does not call either or both Dispose(bool) or the case class finalizer.
+- For unsealed types, the Finalize implementation does not call either or both Dispose(bool) or the base class finalizer.

-Violation of any one of these patterns will trigger this warning.
+Violation of any one of these patterns triggers warning CA1063.

-Every unsealed type that declares and implements the IDisposable interface must provide its own protected virtual void Dispose(bool) method.
-Dispose() should call Dipose(true) and Finalize should call Dispose(false).
-If you are creating an unsealed type that declares and implements the IDisposable interface, you must define Dispose(bool) and call it.
-For more information, see [Cleaning up unmanaged resources](/dotnet/standard/garbage-collection/unmanaged) in the [.NET Framework design guidelines](/dotnet/standard/design-guidelines/index).
+Every unsealed type that declares and implements the <xref:System.IDisposable> interface must provide its own protected virtual void Dispose(bool) method.
+Dispose() should call Dipose(true), and Finalize should call Dispose(false).
+If create an unsealed type that declares and implements the <xref:System.IDisposable> interface, you must define Dispose(bool) and call it.
+For more information, see [Clean up unmanaged resources](/dotnet/standard/garbage-collection/unmanaged) in the [.NET Framework design guidelines](/dotnet/standard/design-guidelines/index).

 ## Rule description

-All IDisposable types should implement the Dispose pattern correctly.
+All <xref:System.IDisposable> types should implement the Dispose pattern correctly.

 ## How to fix violations

-Examine your code and determine which of the following resolutions will fix this violation.
+Examine your code and determine which of the following resolutions will fix this violation:

-- Remove IDisposable from the list of interfaces that are implemented by {0} and override the base class Dispose implementation instead.
+- Remove <xref:System.IDisposable> from the list of interfaces that are implemented by your type, and override the base class Dispose implementation instead.

-- Remove the finalizer from type {0}, override Dispose(bool disposing), and put the finalization logic in the code path where 'disposing' is false.
+- Remove the finalizer from your type, override Dispose(bool disposing), and put the finalization logic in the code path where 'disposing' is false.

-- Remove {0}, override Dispose(bool disposing), and put the dispose logic in the code path where 'disposing' is true.
+- Remove Dispose(), override Dispose(bool disposing), and put the dispose logic in the code path where 'disposing' is true.

-- Ensure that {0} is declared as public and sealed.
+- Make sure that Dispose() is declared as public and [sealed](/dotnet/csharp/language-reference/keywords/sealed).

-- Rename {0} to 'Dispose' and make sure that it is declared as public and sealed.
+- Rename your dispose method to **Dispose** and make sure that it's declared as public and [sealed](/dotnet/csharp/language-reference/keywords/sealed).

-- Make sure that {0} is declared as protected, virtual, and unsealed.
+- Make sure that Dispose(bool) is declared as protected, virtual, and unsealed.

-- Modify {0} so that it calls Dispose(true), then calls GC.SuppressFinalize on the current object instance ('this' or 'Me' in [!INCLUDE[vbprvb](../code-quality/includes/vbprvb_md.md)]), and then returns.
+- Modify your finalize method so that it calls Dispose(true), then calls GC.SuppressFinalize on the current object instance (`this`, or `Me` in Visual Basic), and then returns.

-- Modify {0} so that it calls Dispose(false) and then returns.
+- Modify your finalize method so that it calls Dispose(false) and then returns.

-- If you are creating an unsealed type that declares and implements the IDisposable interface, make sure that the implementation of IDisposable follows the pattern that is described earlier in this section.
+- If you create an unsealed type that declares and implements the <xref:System.IDisposable> interface, make sure that the implementation of <xref:System.IDisposable> follows the pattern that is described earlier in this section.

 ## When to suppress warnings